Domestic fuel adjustments

 A disruption surcharge on inter island freight movements between the North and South Islands in both directions currently applies.
 Click here for more information.

-The Fuel Adjustment Factor (FAF) is a charge that is applied to Domestic Courier Services to off-set the current fuel volatility.
-The total price you pay for a courier product/service will comprise of two components – the base price and the fuel adjustment factor.
-Multiplying the base price by the fuel adjustment factor will give the total price.
+The Variable Fuel Factor (VFF) is a charge that is applied to Domestic Courier Services to off-set the current fuel volatility.
+The total price you pay for a courier product/service will comprise of two components – the base price and the variable fuel factor.
+Multiplying the base price by the variable fuel factor will give the total price.

 - Provide transparency for customers to see how it is calculated